KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

     Border settings.

-- In the **Other Options** section you can add a shadow to widget layout and indicate its measure, color the widget background at convenience and it is possible to disable or enable the screenshot option for that particular widget.
+- In the **Other Options** section you can add a shadow to widget layout and indicate its measure, color the widget background at convenience and it is possible to disable or enable the screenshot option or the Excel export for that particular widget.

 .. figure:: media/image183.png

     Other Options for crosstab.

-Once some or all (at least the mandatory) of the above mentioned setting features have been set you can save and the widget will be inserted into the cockpit area.
+Opening the **Cross** tab is possible to set a cross navigation to another document or an external link.
+In addition to other cross-navigations, for cross table widget it is possible to set as a dynamic value the name of the selected measure column or the selected category.
+The choice is available from the combobox.

 .. figure:: media/image498.png

     Cross navigation for cross table widget.

-In addition to other cross-navigations, for cross table widget it is possible to set as a dynamic value the name of the selected measure column or the selected category.
-The choice is available from the combobox.
+Once some or all (at least the mandatory) of the above mentioned setting features have been set you can save and the widget will be inserted into the cockpit area.

 Document section
 ~~~~~~~~~~~~~~~~